etagwerker/etagwerker.com/_posts/2016-04-30-The-problem-with-estimates.markdown

 Only if you have built something _similar_, you can estimate with **some certainty**.
 Even then, you will be off by _2x, 3x, 5x or more!_

 At work, sometimes we help **entrepreneurs** _fix bugs_ or _add features_ to their existing projects.
-That doesn’t make our estimates any better because their existing projects are _new to us_.
+That doesn't make our estimates any better because their existing projects are _new to us_.
 We are not familiar with the code.

-**We don’t know** **what we will find** once we see the code.
-It’s a known fact that **there will be a learning curve**.
+**We don't know** **what we will find** once we see the code.
+It's a known fact that **there will be a learning curve**.
 Unfortunately, the time spent _ascending the curve_ will directly depend on the **quality** of the code.

-When you are about to take over a project, usually you don’t have enough time to **analyze the code** and use that analysis as a multiplier of the **complexity** of the project that you’re getting into.
+When you are about to take over a project, usually you don't have enough time to **analyze the code** and use that analysis as a multiplier of the **complexity** of the project that you're getting into.

 Lately we have been performing _free code quality reports_ for our potential clients.
 This helps, but it just improves our guesses.